This is the Part Where You Run – Legacies

 Comments

-LEGACIES – Thursday, October 25, 2018 at 9pm on CW50 – Under the guidance of headmaster Alaric Saltzman (Matt Davis), the next generation of supernatural beings at The Salvatore Boarding School for the Young and Gifted — including tri-brid Hope Mikaelson (Danielle Rose Russell), Alaric’s twins Lizzie (Jenny Boyd) and Josie (Kaylee Bryant), high-energy vampire MG (Quincy Fouse), newly-triggered werewolf Rafael (Peyton Alex Smith) and the mysterious Landon (Aria Shahghasemi) — come of age in the most unconventional way possible, nurtured to be their best selves…in spite of their worst impulses.
+LEGACIES – Wednesday, October 31, 2018 at 9pm on CW50 – SERIES PREMIERE – Under the guidance of headmaster Alaric Saltzman (Matt Davis), the next generation of supernatural beings at The Salvatore Boarding School for the Young and Gifted — including tri-brid Hope Mikaelson (Danielle Rose Russell), Alaric’s twins Lizzie (Jenny Boyd) and Josie (Kaylee Bryant), high-energy vampire MG (Quincy Fouse), newly-triggered werewolf Rafael (Peyton Alex Smith) and the mysterious Landon (Aria Shahghasemi) – come of age in the most unconventional way possible, nurtured to be their best selves…in spite of their worst impulses.
 Chris Grismer directed the episode written by Julie Plec (#101).
-Original airdate 10/25/2018
+Original airdate 10/25/2018.